ourcodingclub/ourcodingclub.github.io/_posts/2018-10-15-machine-learning.md

   theme(legend.position = c(0.2, 0.8)))
 ```

 Note that putting your entire ggplot code in brackets () creates the graph and then shows it in the plot viewer.
-If you don't have the brackets, you've only created the object.
-You would then have to call the object such that it will be displayed by just typing `scatter` or `boxplot` after you've created the "scatter" or "boxplot" object!
+If you don't have the brackets, you've only created the object, but haven't visualized it.
+You would then have to call the object such that it will be displayed by just typing `barplot` after you've created the "barplot" object.

 <center> <img src="{{ site.baseurl }}/img/iris_plot1.png" alt="Img" style="width: 500px;"/>  <img src="{{ site.baseurl }}/img/iris_plot2.png" alt="Img" style="width: 500px;"/></center>